JGoodwillieV/GoodSwim/database/README.md

 To verify everything is working:

-1. Open StormTracker in your browser
+1. Open GoodSwim in your browser
 2. Navigate to a swimmer's profile
 3. Find an event where the swimmer has a time
 4. Look at the "Standards & Goals" section